Owerre/imbalanced-learning/README.md

 ### Fatality rate by collision year

 - Fatal collisions were mostly in the year 1999 & 2006 and the weather condition was visibility limited.
-- Fatality rate peaked in July 2003
+- Fatality rate also peaked in July 2003

   ![fig1a](canada-collision/image/fig1a.png)

   ![fig1b](canada-collision/image/fig1b.png)

 ### Fatality rate by collision hour

 - Total fatal collisions is high at 5 p.m. on Fridays.
 - The average age involved is around 36 years old.